brucemack/brucemack.github.io/ampersand/index.md

 * There are libraries for the ARM architecture that help leverage special math hardware.
 I run a lot of my stuff on a Raspberry Pi 5 which is based on the ARM Cortex-A76 processor (ARMv8-A architecture).
 This processor includes the NEON SIMD accelerator which makes vector math much faster.
 The decimation of one audio frame from 48K to 8K takes about 25 microseconds.
+I've not looked closely at x86_64 to see if there are equivalent accelerators.

 There are certainly clever things that could be done to avoid duplicate down-samplings.
 If two listeners are using the same CODEC then we should be able to share the result of the down-sample between both of them.
-This gets a bit tricky when you consider that some of the connections to the conferences (i.e radios) may or may not have echo enabled, so the "mix" might be different across nodes.
+This gets a bit tricky when you consider that some of the connections to the conferences (i.e radios) may or may not have echo enabled, so the "mix" might be different from listener to listener.
 To keep things simple I'm not doing anything clever.

 If we have a conference with 128 listeners, then the total time required to perform the down-sampling on a single thread is 128 x 25uS or about 4ms.